digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/GettingStarted.md

 newHoldingCid <- submit alice do exerciseCmd transferRequestCid CashTransferRequest_Accept with holdingCid = aliceCashHoldingCid
 ```

-Bob requests the cash to be transferred to his account, Alice accepts the request.
+`Bob` requests the cash to be transferred to his account, `Alice` accepts the request.

 ## Further considerations

 We now take a look at some aspects of the workflow and try to answer some questions that you might be having.

-If you are curious to see some more use-cases for the library, feel free to jump to the next tutorials and come back to this section when you feel it is the right time.
+If you are curious to see more use-cases for the library, feel free to jump to the next tutorials and come back to this section when you feel it is the right time.

 ### How does the `Transfer` workflow work?